magento/magento2/app/code/Magento/InventoryBundleProduct/README.md

 ## Installation details

 This module is installed as part of Magento Open Source.
-You can remove it if you run a headless version of Magento.
+It cannot be disabled.

 ## Extension points and service contracts